 - Hot Scientist: Nagamine.

 - Last Of Their Kind: Gamera and Gyaos, although Gamera's status is not actually shown to be this until the third movie.
 In this movie, however, we're simply led to believe that Gamera was just the last option created to deal with the Gyaos after it was too late.

 - Make Me Wanna Shout: Gyaos has its super sonic beam.

 - Monumental Damage: Gyaos leads two missiles straight into Tokyo Tower, which it then uses as a nest.

 - Obstructive Bureaucrat: One insistent, Too Dumb to Live one keeps wanting Gyaos to be captured and Gamera to be killed despite Gamera showing himself to be humanity's ally.

 - Turtle Power: Gamera.

-- What Could Possibly Go Wrong?: While it's never specifically said in the movie, the very creation of the Gyaos invokes this.
-Let's create an organism that will eat anything, and give it only one pair of chromosomes, so that it can reproduce asexually.
+- What Could Possibly Go Wrong?: While it's never specifically stated in the movie, the very creation of the Gyaos invokes this.
+Creating an organism that can eat anything and giving it only one pair of chromosomes so that it can reproduce asexually.
 Nothing bad could possibly come from this!